unicode-org/message-format-wg/exploration/0001-builtin-registry-capabilities.md

 ## Alternatives Considered

-The alternative would be to not include a _built-in registry_, essentially outsourcing the task of curating and maintaining commonly used functions to the ecosystem.
-Another alternative would be to specify the signatures of the functions in a default registry for interoperability between implementations but not require implementations to implement all of them.
+The working group has considered a number of ways to address core functionality.
+These include:

+**No default registry** Each implementation would be free to define its own set of functions and options for each.
+- (+) Each implementation would be able to define functions and options according to existing I18N APIs which would be familiar to users in that language or runtime
+- (-) Messages would not be portable between implementations
+- (-) Users would have to learn the variations between implementations
+- (-) Tooling would have to be adjusted for each variation

+**Informative registry** The default registry could be made informative with implementations allowed to pick-and-choose (or ignore) entries.
+This would provide better interoperability for implementations claiming to implement the default registry, while allowing platform-specific variation.

+**Non-extensible registry entries** Like this design, but not allowing implementation specific options.